H4di961/Project-Transverse/README.md

 # Bomberman Clone - Multiplayer Battle Game

-A Python remake of the classic Bomberman game featuring multiplayer battles, AI opponents, and special attacks.
+A Python remake of the classic Bomberman game featuring multiplayer battles, and special attacks.
 Built with Pygame.

 ## Features